alimanfoo/alimanfoo.github.io/team.md

 outputs and impact of our partners and collaborators, who are mainly based in Africa.
 Our work is a blend of collaborative science, data and software engineering, training and knowledge-transfer.
-We work extensively with other teams within GSU and with many other scientific groups in both the northern and southern hemispheres.
+We work closely with other teams within GSU, particularly [Vikki Simpson](https://anopheles-genomic-surveillance.github.io/) and [Cristina Ariani](https://www.linkedin.com/in/cristina-ariani-0829a126/)'s teams, and with many other scientific groups in both the northern and southern hemispheres.

 ## Current members